Menu

 Premises liability is not just about structural integrity but also security features.
 A property owner must maintain a safe and secure environment to protect visitors, tenants, etc. This can include property lighting, locks, and security measures.

-Suppose a property owner is made aware that a residential building or commercial property is not secure and assaults or robberies occur.
+Suppose a property owner is made aware that a residential building, commercial property or hotel is not secure and assaults or robberies occur.
 In that case, they can be liable for the victim’s losses and injuries.

 Swimming Pool Accidents